-Personally I am passionate about raising education and awareness of those identities that were previously taboo or seen as paraphillia.
+Professionally I am passionate about raising education and awareness of those identities that were previously taboo or seen as paraphillia.

-Any sexuality or gender identity that you self identify as will very rarely be the subject of any therapy and it is merely that you are reassured that if it is raised during the course of therapy then it is something I am totally capable and knowledgeable about to explore with you if so desired.
+Any sexuality or gender identity that you self-identify as will very rarely be the subject of any therapy and it is merely that you are reassured that if it is raised during the course of therapy then it is something I am totally capable and knowledgeable about to explore with you if so desired.

 The people that I work with may not only experience situations unique to their identities but also may require unique solutions to those issues.

-I am more than a ‘kink knowledgeable’ therapist (NCSF definition), which means I understand and am accepting of BDSM lifestyles, relationships and activities, and will not try to ‘cure’ you of your interest in BDSM nor dissuade you from participating in BDSM activities.
+I’m a ‘kink knowledgeable’ therapist (NCSF definition), which means I understand and am accepting of BDSM lifestyles, relationships and activities, and will not try to ‘cure’ you of your interest in BDSM nor dissuade you from participating in BDSM activities.
 I follow the rule of being SSC within your own lived experience of kink.